ArkCase/ark_helm_charts/README.md

 The main difference is that when you run a container, you are not starting a complete new OS instance.
 This makes containers much more lightweight and quicker to start.
 A container also takes up much less space on your hard-disk as it doesn't have to ship the whole OS.

-## Arkcase Container images
+## ArkCase Container images
-The Arkcase Container images are available in the Amazon Elastic Container Registry (ECR).
+The ArkCase Container images are available in the Amazon Elastic Container Registry (ECR).

-The images are based on Rocky 8.7 ( https://github.com/ArkCase/ark_base ) which is interchangle with Red Hat Universal Base Image 8, "OCI-compliant container base operating system images with complementary runtime languages and packages that are freely redistributable."  ( https://catalog.redhat.com/software/container-stacks/detail/5ec53f50ef29fd35586d9a56 )
+The images are based on the Rocky Linux 8.x release, currently 8.7 ( https://github.com/ArkCase/ark_base ) which is interchangle with Red Hat Universal Base Image 8, "OCI-compliant container base operating system images with complementary runtime languages and packages that are freely redistributable."  ( https://catalog.redhat.com/software/container-stacks/detail/5ec53f50ef29fd35586d9a56 )

-The following Docker images relate to Arkcase:
+The following Docker images relate to ArkCase:
-* https://github.com/arkcase/ark_arkcase_core - Case Management Core Product (Arkcase)
+* https://github.com/ArkCase/ark_ArkCase_core - Case Management Core Product (ArkCase)
 * https://github.com/ArkCase/ark_cloudconfig - Configuration Server
 * https://github.com/ArkCase/ark_pentaho_ee - Reporting Server
 * https://github.com/ArkCase/ark_activemq - Messaging Server